 A New Vision of Care

 The Trustees of Regenerate-RISE are always looking forward to how we can best serve our local communities.
-One of our projects that reaches out to the community is the provision of dressing gowns for older people on three wards at St George's Hospital, Tooting
+One of our projects that reaches out to the community is a new project of providing "Discharge Boxes" for older people leaving St George's Hospital, Tooting.

-We would like our care to extend beyond the members who attend RISE or who are visited regularly to those in our community who are in a specifically vulnerable position - and that is often those who are in hospital and do not have family or friends to visit them.
+We would like our care to extend beyond the members who attend RISE or who are visited regularly to those in our community to those who are in a specifically vulnerable position - and that is often those who are in hospital and do not have family or friends to visit them.
 We hope to still provide dressing gowns along with the essential goods that ensure a patient has supplies when they return home.